BrightShad/CyberBullying---Project/README.md

 A machine learning project designed to detect and classify cyberbullying in tweets.
 The pipeline is built to handle both binary classification (detecting if a tweet is bullying or not) and multi-class classification (categorizing the type of bullying, such as gender, religion, age, or ethnicity).

+***NOTE***
+This project uses Stanford's GloVe word embeddings (`glove.6B.300d.txt`), which are too large to host on GitHub.
+Before running the project, you need to download them manually:

+1. Download the `glove.6B.zip` file (822 MB) from the [Official Stanford NLP Group website](https://nlp.stanford.edu/data/glove.6B.zip).
+2. Extract the ZIP file.
+3. Move the `glove.6B.300d.txt` file into the `data/` directory of this project.

+Ensure the path looks exactly like this: `data/glove.6B.300d.txt`.

 ## How it works

 The project is split into two main modeling approaches: